blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/How many sounds are possible.md

 Range of intervals: 10 octaves

 Discrete audible volumes?

+A phon is the unit of perceptible audio intensity: https://courses.lumenlearning.com/suny-physics/chapter/17-6-hearing/

 Discrete audible intervals:

 Some say 1/12th of a half-step (i.e. 8 cents)